-The Trades College give you electrician training by using completely online theory classes and practical work.
+The Trades College provide courses to become an electrician by using online theory classes and practical work on-site.
 Using demonstrations, videos and virtual reality simulations, you will learn on the job, whilst at home.

 When not learning from our manuals and articles, you can also check in with your personal tutor.
 The Trades College give you a tutor with an abundance of industry experience to learn everything you need to for your career.

 This balances out your learning of the trade with real-life anecdotes and experiences from a tutor that you always have access to, meaning you can always ask questions or clear up any insecurities.

 Why you should train as an electrician